Ancient-Wisdom.Co.Uk

 Associated Astro-religious belief systems.

 In order for one to observe the celestial sky accurately, one needs to choose a site with appropriate views of the heavens, a fact which can be seen repeated in many of the smaller megaliths (for example, the RSC's of Scotland have been invariably shown to be orientated towards important phases of the lunar cycle).
 However, there are also locations upon this planet, at which the celestial cycles can be measured more accurately than at others.
-For example, in Egypt, it was noticed that on the 23.5° latitude, close to the Nabta stone circle c.
+For example, in Egypt, it was noticed that on the 23.5� latitude, close to the Nabta stone circle c.
 4,000 BC, that there was no shadow during the equinoxes.
-This simple observation can be seen to be a natural intellectual trigger for further astronomical knowledge, and was probably the reason for the construction of the Nabta complex, at the specific location we find it.
-Extending this line of thought to Europe, we find that there are only two latitudes at which, in some nights of the year, you get the full moon on the zenith.
-The first is 38° 33′ 28″, the location of the Evora complex (and the oldest astronomically orientated stone circle in Europe), while the other latitude is 51° 10' 42" N, the same as Stonehenge.
-Should we consider it a coincidence that at these very two latitudes, we find two of the largest and most prominent stone circles on the European arena, the other Brodgar, was also placed in a significant location as we can see below.
+This simple observation can be seen to be a natural intellectual trigger for further astronomical knowledge, and was most likely the reason for the construction of this particular complex at the specific location we find it.

-The idea that Stonehenge was situated astronomically (or geodetically) is not one which sits comfortably with historians as there is good evidence for use of the site from at least 3,500 BC (in the nearby cursus), not forgetting the stubborn presence of the four tree-posts, which date back to Mesolithic period 7,000 BC.
-However, in favour of its deliberate and specific placement is the fact that it is at this latitude only the sun and the moon have their maximum setting points at 90° to each other.
+The idea that Stonehenge was situated astronomically (or geodetically) is not one which sits comfortably with historians as there is good evidence for use of the site from at least 3,500 BC (in the nearby Cursus), not forgetting the stubborn presence of the four tree-posts, which date back to Mesolithic period 7,000 BC.
+However, in favour of its deliberate and specific placement is the fact that it is at this latitude only the sun and the moon have their maximum setting points at 90� to each other.
 Perhaps it is through these astronomical facts we this we can begin to understand the Avebury/Silbury complex better, for the latitude of Avebury (Which sits exactly 1/4 of a degree of latitude north of Stonehenge), also has a mathematical significance (and one which should also not be ignored out of hand).
-Avebury is located on latitude 51° 25' 40'', which is the result of 360 divided by 7 as seen in the following expression.
+Avebury is located on latitude 51� 25' 40'', which is the result of 360 divided by 7 as seen in the following expression.

-(360° / 7 = 51.428 or 51° 25' 40")
+(360� / 7 = 51.428 or 51� 25' 40")

-We can see the same type of Geodesy was applied to Egyptian structures (i.e. Karnak/Thebes), which was the sacred centre of 'upper' Egypt was built at latitude 25° 43' N, which also a division of 360, and of course Heliopolis, which the sacred centre of 'Lower' Egypt was built on the 30th latitude.
+We can see the same type of Geodesy was applied to Egyptian structures (i.e. Karnak/Thebes), which was the sacred centre of 'upper' Egypt was built at latitude 25� 43' N, (360 / 14), and of course Heliopolis, which the sacred centre of 'Lower' Egypt was built on the 30th latitude.
 Sacred Temples built in upper Egypt are orientated to the solstices while those built in lower' Egypt (the pyramids), were orientated to the equinoxes.

-Karnak/Thebes (360° / 14 = or 25° 43'), Heliopolis (360° / 12 = 30)
+Karnak/Thebes (360� / 14 = or 25� 43'), Heliopolis (360� / 12 = 30)

 It is perhaps also worth noting that while the exterior angle of the Great pyramid is the same as the latitude of Silbury Hill, the exterior angle of Silbury is simultaneously mirrored in the latitude of the Great pyramid.
+Something which can be seen to follow through to other pyramids and latitudes..

 Returning to the Orkneys complex, we find it also has a strong astronomical significance.
 It is at the latitude of the Orkneys that the major lunar standstills north becomes almost circumpolar, (neither rising nor setting - with the effect that the moon 'rolls' along the horizon).
-Because the Earth’s axial tilt has changed by nearly half a degree since the majority of the stone circles were built, this effect is no longer accurate and the latitude today would have to be 63° north for a lunar standstill north to be truly circumpolar (3), while a truly circumpolar Moon would have been visible on the Orkneys at around 3,500 BC.
+Because the Earth�s axial tilt has changed by nearly half a degree since the majority of the stone circles were built, this effect is no longer accurate and the latitude today would have to be 63� north for a lunar standstill north to be truly circumpolar (3), while a truly circumpolar Moon would have been visible on the Orkneys at around 3,500 BC.
 Once again, we are presented with a clear reason for the presence of this concentration of astronomically profound Megaliths on such a desolate island group.

 The sites Almendres stone circle near Evora shares an intimate connection with Stonehenge, in that it is located on the correct latitude so that on certain nights over an 18.6 year cycle, the full moon can be seen on the zenith.
 The close proximity of the great Zambujeiro passage mound, which is by far the largest in Iberia, and which ranks as one of the best in all Europe, marks the region out as having a special significance to the Neolithic builders.
 The close association between astronomy and the megalithic structures is demonstrated by connections both at sites, and between them.